platformsh-templates/bigfoot-workshop-with-api/README.md

    [Register for a 30 day free trial with Platform.sh](https://auth.api.platform.sh/register).
 When you have completed signup, select the **Create from scratch** project option.
 Give you project a name, and select a region where you would like it to be deployed.
 As for the *Production environment* option, make sure to match it to this repository's settings, or to what you have updated the default branch to locally.

-1. Install the Platform.sh CLI
+1. Install the Symfony CLI

-Follow the instructions to install the Platform.sh CLI for your operating system.
-You can verify the installation by logging in (platformsh login) and listing your projects (platform project:list).
+   Follow the instructions to [install the Symfony CLI](https://symfony.com/download) for your operating system.
+   You can verify the installation by logging in (`symfony login`) and listing your projects (`symfony project:list`).

 1. Create the repository